 About USNS Spearhead

 USNS Spearhead is a U.S. Navy ship expeditionary fast transport ship operated by Military Sealift Command.
 This is the second time USNS Spearhead has participated in Continuing Promise.

 Medical | Dental | Veterinary Services Provided

-The medical, dental, veterinary and civic action programs are designed to assist each participating host nation in providing local communities with a wide range of health services.
-The primary focus is treatment ashore.
-Patients will not receive medical care aboard the ship.
-Medical, veterinary and dental teams will go ashore at each location to provide a variety of medical, veterinary and dental services, including:
+The medical, dental, veterinary and civic action programs were designed to assist each participating host nation in providing local communities with a wide range of health services.
+The primary focus was treatment ashore.
+Patients did not receive medical care aboard the ship.
+Medical, veterinary and dental teams went ashore at each location to provide a variety of medical, veterinary and dental services, including: